AllStarLink/Allmon3/README.md

 Allmon3 has multiple configuration files to consider:

-* `/etc/allmon3/web.ini` - Has three configuration sections - *web*,
+* `/etc/allmon3/web.ini` - Has four configuration sections - *web*,
-*syscmds*, and *node-overrides*.
+*syscmds*, *node-overrides*, and *voter-titles*.
 The *web* section has the basic customizations for the Allmon3 site.
 The *syscmds* section defines the templates in the "system commands" menu.
 Add or remove as desired.
 The token `@` will be expanded into the selected node on which to execute the command.
 The *node-overrides* section can be used to override information from the ASL database.
+The *voter-titles* section is used to set display names for voters.

 * `/etc/allmon3/custom.css` - Certain CSS customizations to change
 colors in the application.